Patrick Edlinger: Career

+In 1988 Patrick Edlinger won the first ever climbing competition in the US, at the 1988 International Sport Climbing Championships, Snowbird, Utah.

 He is also known to the world for his films on soloing in the steep, 500m Verdon.
 "Le Blond" had a smooth and beautiful style of climbing that lent itself to film.
 He became famous in 1982 after La Vie au bout des doigts, a documentary by Jean-Paul Janssen depicting him free-soloing in Buoux.

 Final years and death

 After a near-fatal fall in 1995 from a steep-sided cove in southern France, Edlinger suffered a brief cardiac arrest.
 Following this he retired from the extreme forms of free climbing and co-founded the magazine Roc 'n Wall, which served as a bible to the burgeoning European "free solo" climbing movement.
 He settled close to Verdon Gorge, where the vacation rental he ran with his Slovakian-born wife Matia, Gîte l'Escales in La Palud-sur-Verdon, became a starting-point for rock climbers.
 His final years were marked by a long battle against depression and alcoholism, which he described as the "greatest challenge of my life."

 Edlinger died at age 52 after falling down stairs at his home.
 He is survived by his wife, Maťa, and their daughter, Nastia, who was 10 years old at the time.
 The French minister of sports and youth, Valérie Fourneyron, said of Edlinger, "Patrick was a pioneer in France for free climbing at a high level, a man who had a thirst for the absolute challenge.
 He refused to compromise and disdained conventions.
 He dedicated his life to his passion – climbing.
 He was the first to establish climbing as a true discipline of live art, paving the way for many to climb with respect for nature."